ckn00b/ckn00b/README.md

 My name is Christian and I'm a software engineer.

 ### ❓ About Me
-- 🐝 Working on websites and Android apps
+- 🐝 When I'm not working, I'm usually traveling or playing games.
-- 🌱 Learning, always learning!
+- 🌱 Currently I'm growing my skills with Splunk!
-- 📫 You can reach me on [Twitter](1) and [LinkedIn](2)
+- 📫 You can reach me on [Twitter](1), [LinkedIn](2), and [DEV](3)
-- ⚡ Fun fact: I served as US Army Field Artillery before becoming a Software Engineer!
+- ⚡ Fun fact: I served in the US Army before becoming a Software Engineer!

 <!--
 **ckn00b/ckn00b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.